 why pilates for everyone

-The Pilates Principles share the depth and quality of movement that can be achieved when we believe in our human potential; Centering, Concentration, Control, Precision, Breath, Flow.
-The movements and equipment allow for full exploration of body movement or allow for aided movement and support wherever needed.
+Pilates has the ability to offer us a unique depth and quality of movement.
+This can achieve a wide variety of results depending on your goals.
+The movements and equipment allow for full exploration of the body in motion or stabilization, and even allows for aided movement and support wherever needed.
 The versatility of Pilates is what makes teaching it and using it to reveal human potential a true joy.
-If you can imagine a movement system that would fit all your restrictions as well as push past your own expectations, Pilates is it!
+If you can imagine a movement system that would fit all your restrictions as well as push you past your own expectations, Pilates is it!

 why pilates for scoliosis